NERVsystems/cotlib/README.md

 ## Height Representation

 This library uses Height Above Ellipsoid (HAE) exclusively, as recommended by the CoT specification.
-The `Point` struct validates HAE values to be within reasonable bounds (-12,000m to +9,000m, accommodating Mariana Trench to Mount Everest).
+The `Point` struct validates HAE values to be within reasonable bounds (-12,000m to +999,999m, accommodating Mariana Trench to space systems).

 ## Testing